slowproj/slowdash/Applications/SlowDrip/README.md

 ## Security Considerations
-SlowDash is designed to be used in a secured network.
+SlowDash is designed to be used within a secured network.
 External access should be done through VPN and/or SSH tunnel.
-Under this assumption, everyone who has access to the SlowDash page can upload and modify Python scripts through its Web interface.
+Under this assumption, SlowDash trusts all the users.

-Even though, Python script uploading and modifying are disabled by the SlowDash default setting.
-In these Dripline-SlowDash applications, this is explicitly enabled in the `SlowdashProject.yaml` configuration file by:
+Despite this, Python script uploading and editting through its Web pages are disabled by the SlowDash default settings.
+Here for the Dripline-SlowDash applications, this is explicitly enabled in the `SlowdashProject.yaml` configuration file by:
 ```yaml
   system:
     our_security_is_perfect: true
 ```
+If `our_secirity_is_perfect` is not `true`, users will have to log-in to the system and edit the files in the usual way.

 If needed, the access to the SlowDash page can be protedted by the HTTP basic authentication:
 ```yaml